LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

 ```

-The Initialize function we created does first assign a lot of references for later use and then generates a GameStartData out of the information from our Room and sends it back as GameStartDataResponse.
+The Initialize function we created, firstly assigns a lot of references for later use and then generates a GameStartData out of the information from our Room and sends it back as GameStartDataResponse.
 After that point the client will be an official player on the server and can be seen and attacked by enemies.

 So let's add a bit of logic to the ServerPlayer:
 ```csharp